openhwgroup/cva6/cv32/sim/core/README.md

 * `make dsim-cv32_riscv_tests` to build and run the testbench with all the testcases in the riscv_tests directory.
 * `make dsim-cv32_riscv_compliance_tests` to build and run the tests in riscv_compliance_tests.
 * `make dsim-firmware` to build and run the testbench with all the testcases in the riscv_tests and riscv_compliance_tests directories.
-<br>The Makefile now supports running individual assembler tests from either
+<br><br>The Makefile now supports running individual assembler tests from either
 the riscv_tests or riscv_compliance_tests directories.
 For example, to run the ADD IMMEDIATE test from riscv_tests:
 * `make make dsim-unit-test addi`
-To run I-LBU-01.S from the riscv_compliance_tests:
+<br>To run I-LBU-01.S from the riscv_compliance_tests:
 * `make dsim-unit-test I_LBU_01`
 <br>You can clean up the mess you made with `make dsim-clean`.